 Annual EEO Public File Report deadline, contents

-By April 1, 2008, all Nonexempt SEUs of radio and television stations, including Class A television stations and LPTV stations, licensed to communities in the states listed above, must: (1) place their Annual EEO Public File Report in the public inspection files of all stations comprising the SEU; and (2) post the Report on the websites, if any station in the SEU has a website.
+By April 1, 2009, all Nonexempt SEUs of radio and television stations, including Class A television stations and LPTV stations, licensed to communities in the states and territories listed above, must: (1) place their Annual EEO Public File Report in the public inspection files of all stations comprising the SEU; and (2) post the Report on their Web sites, if any station in the SEU has a Web site.

 - A list of all full-time vacancies filled during the preceding year, identified by job title.

 - A list of the recruitment source(s) used to fill each of those vacancies (including organizations that specifically requested notification of all job vacancies pursuant to Prong 2 of the EEO outreach rules), including the address, contact person and telephone number for each source.
 Prong 2 sources should be specifically identified.